GET IN TOUCH

 For over two decades, our licensed tax professionals have helped individuals and businesses resolve back taxes, stop collections, and restore financial peace.
 At Get Tax Relief Now™, we handle every step—from negotiating with the IRS to securing affordable solutions—so you can focus on rebuilding your financial life.

-As the 2026 tax season approaches, thousands of people who relocated to Florida in 2025 are encountering unexpected hurdles with their part-year resident tax filing.
-While Florida has no state income tax, tax authorities say many new residents still must file income tax returns in their former states for part of the year.
+People who relocated to Florida in 2025 are discovering an unexpected wrinkle at tax time: while Florida does not impose a personal income tax and has no state income tax filing requirement of its own, tax authorities say many new residents must still file income tax returns in their former states for the portion of the year they lived there.

 Florida's No-Income-Tax Reality Meets Filing Rules

-Florida’s reputation as a low-tax state continues to attract new residents, particularly from high-tax states.
-According to the Florida Department of Revenue, the state does not impose a state income tax; however, this does not eliminate prior state tax responsibilities tied to earlier residency.
+Florida's reputation as a low-tax state continues to attract new residents, particularly from high-tax states.
+According to the Florida Department of Revenue, the state does not impose a personal income tax; however, moving to Florida does not automatically eliminate prior state tax responsibilities tied to earlier residency.

-For taxpayers who moved during the year, the issue centers on part-year resident rules.
-Most states require individuals to file tax returns for the portion of the tax year they resided and worked in that state.
-Income earned before establishing Florida residency is generally subject to the former state’s income tax, even if the taxpayer now lives in Florida.
+For taxpayers who moved during the year, the issue centers on part-year resident rules in their former state.
+Most states require individuals to file tax returns for the portion of the tax year they resided and worked there.
+Income earned before establishing Florida residency is generally subject to the former state's income tax, even if the taxpayer now lives in Florida.

 How Residency Is Determined After a Move